 There’s no shortage of cool bars to visit in Harrogate, but it can be tempting to return to the same ones over and over.
-After hearing about two new bar openings on The Ginnel (and after much stalking on Instagram), I decided to check them out… you know, for blog purposes.
+However, if you’re new to Harrogate or are visiting the Harrogate area, The Ginnel offers 3 fantastic bars that require mere steps to go from one to the other!

 ‘The happiest place in Harrogate’

-I’d been dying to try this place from the moment I saws its industrial-style interior (endless Instagram opportunities).
-The cool decor oozes casual comfort that goes nicely with their selection of drinks.
+I love this place for its industrial-style interior and endless Instagram opportunities.
+The cool decor oozes casual comfort that goes nicely with their unique selection of drinks.
 With fantastic lights and plenty of space, Foundry Project has been expertly designed with many seating areas that possess their own style and unique features.

 I definitely recommend my cocktail of choice – the Chelsea Iced Tea (Foundry Project feels like something out of Chelsea so why not go for the whole shebang).
 If a concoction of gin, tea and herbiscous wasn’t already a winning combination, it also came with a rich tea biscuit… every food-lover’s dream (it’s the little things in life).

 If you’re looking for a great drinks menu, cool and casual surroundings with a friendly atmosphere, I strongly recommend Foundry Project.

 Literally next door to Foundry Project is Major Tom’s Social.
 Although this has been resident on The Ginnel for a few years, it hasn’t become any less of a Harrogate must-visit.

 Okay so trying to describe the interior is pretty hard… it’s definitely unique.
 For starters, I have never been to a bar that contains a full-sized statue of a spacesuit (maybe this is a thing?!).
 This super casual bar is like being back at uni; it’s the type of place you could chill in for ages and feel totally comfortable – partly because of the vibes, and partly because they have board games that could entice you for the whole evening.